Mar. 8-Apr. 5: 8am-7pm

 Notice: Swimming is NOT allowed in Alameda Creek in the Little Yosemite area.

-Naturalist-led activities include walks, hikes, camping, backpack and horseback programs and various other adventures.
-Visit the Sunol Visitor Center for information about these programs and the self guiding Indian Joe Nature Trail.
+Naturalist-led activities include walks, hikes, birding outings, family activities, nature arts and crafts, virtual programs and various other adventures.
+Visit the Sunol Visitor Center for information about these programs.
 To browse naturalist-led programs online visit, EBParksOnline.org.

 There are picnic sites available on a first-come, first served basis.
 Alameda Grove picnic area is available for reservation To make group picnic reservations, call 1-888-EBPARKS or 1-888-327-2757, press option 2.